vikram06/ddos_bot/README.md

 # ddos_bot
-simple program attack to websites !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!warnning!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!<br>
+simple program attack to websites<br>
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!warnning!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!<br>
 This is education propose only.